strangenewcoder/VeeamDesigner-public/walkthrough.md

 In a few cases, some original inputs or intermediate files may not be fully redistributable due to external source or licensing constraints.
 Where this occurs, equivalent generation steps are provided instead.

-## Getting started

-To proceed with setup, utility scripts are provided under the `utility/` directory.

 ## Environment creation